 The Overture

 The Overture ( or Hom rong) is a 2004 Thai tragic-nostalgia music-drama film.
-A fictionalised account based on the life story of Thai palace musician Luang Pradit Phairoh (Sorn Silapabanleng), it follows the life of a Thai classical musician from the late 19th century to the 1940s.
-The film was the winner of several awards in Thailand and was the country's official selection for the Academy Award for Best Foreign Language Film.
-It was directed by Itthisoontorn Vichailak and producers included Nonzee Nimibutr and Chatrichalerm Yukol.
-The film was also credited with a revival in the popularity of piphat – Thai classical music.
-In 2015, this film had been remade into a musical play from the 4th of April to 17 May at KBank Siam Pic-Ganesha Theatre.
+The film is a fictionalised account based on the life story of Thai palace musician Luang Pradit Phairoh (Sorn Silapabanleng), which follows the life of a Thai classical musician from the late 19th century to the 1940s.
+The film was the winner of several awards in Thailand and was the country's official selection for the 77th Academy Award for Best Foreign Language Film.
+It was directed by Itthisoontorn Vichailak, who also co-wrote the script.
+Producers included Nonzee Nimibutr and Chatrichalerm Yukol.
+The film was credited with a revival in the popularity of piphat – Thai classical music.
+In 2015, this film was remade into a musical play, which ran from the 4th of April to 17 May at KBank Siam Pic-Ganesha Theatre.

 Plot